Q: Why would I use AWS Outposts instead of operating in an AWS Region?

 Q: Can Outposts be used to meet data sovereignty requirements?

-Outposts may address data sovereignty based on customers’ regulation requirements.
-You can ensure that customer data stays on premises.
+Outposts may address data sovereignty based on customers’ requirements.
+You can ensure that sensitive customer data stays on premises.
 However control plane data (e.g. instance IDs, monitoring metrics, metering records, tags, etc.) will flow back to the AWS Region.
 This addresses many of the data residency requirements we hear from our customers.
 We recommend you confirm with your compliance teams to ensure this addresses your residency and sovereignty requirements.

 Q: Can S3 for Outposts support data residency or sovereignty requirements?